-Based on the supply of under 2 year old places in each ward, we worked on the basis that each place available could cater for 1.2FTE children requiring a place.
+Based on the supply of under 2-year-old places in each ward, we worked on the basis that each place available could cater for 1.2FTE children requiring a place.
 This gave us the gap/surplus of places available against the demand/need for places.

-Column B - 2 year old's places gap for term-time FEEE places: This related to term time provision which is mostly maintained schools.
+Column B - 2-year old's places gap for term-time FEEE places: This relates to term time provision which is mostly maintained schools.

 The 2022 GLA projections indicate there are 3,924 number 2-year-olds in our borough.
-To ascertain how many of these 2-year-olds require a term-time only place, we used the DWP list produced in March 2021, which showed 1,266 eligible 2 year olds in our borough.
+To ascertain how many of these 2-year-olds require a term-time only place, we used the DWP list produced in March 2021, which showed 1,266 eligible 2-year-olds in our borough.
 We ascertained which wards they lived in to work out the demand for places in those wards for term-time only provision.
 In terms of places available, we looked at all nurseries within maintained schools and academies as well as term-time only PVI providers to arrive at the number of places available.

 Based on the supply of 2-year-old places in each ward, we worked on the basis that each place available could cater for 2 children requiring a part-time term-time only place.
-This gave us the gap/surplus of places available against the demand/need for FEEE funded 2 year old places.
+This gave us the gap/surplus of places available against the demand/need for FEEE funded 2-year-old places.

-Column C - 2 year old's full daycare places gap for - working families @ 80%: This data relates to gaps or surplus places for full day care surveyed that are currently taking up a 30 hour working families place that took up a place when the child was 2 years old.
+Column C - 2-year old's full daycare places gap for - working families @ 80%: This data relates to gaps or surplus places for full day care

-For the demand for 2-year-old daycare places, we used the same principle as the under 2's places (mentioned above) by looking at the percentage of parents we
+For the demand for 2-year-old daycare places, we used the same principle as the under 2's places (mentioned above) by looking at the percentage of parents we surveyed that are currently taking up a 30 hour working families place that took up a place when the child was 2 years old.